From the Crikey grapevine, the latest tips and rumours …

 We’ll wait and see if that’s correct.
 Your taxes at work: $400,000 to get rid of an asylum seeker.
 Such is the price of a life, apparently.

+Refugee pub crawl, really?
 Queensland’s reputation as a conservative heartland looks set to continue if the social activities of the Sunshine State’s Young Liberal National Party are anything to go by.
 The next generation of Sir Johs are apparently holding an asylum-themed pub crawl along the Brisbane River to raise money for the Young LNP’s uni clubs.
 Highlights include “breaching the sovereign borders of Fridays Riverside”, before “smuggling [their] way into the infamous QUT botanic bar” and “seek[ing] temporary protection at Irish Murphy’s.”

 That Facebook event appears to have been deleted, and there’s no mention of the event on the official Young LNP website or Facebook page.
 It’s likely the event was created by an individual member of a Young LNP uni club who shared it with their contacts.
-Screenshots of the event are going viral on Twitter, where the Queensland Young Liberal president
+Screenshots of the event are going viral on Twitter, where the Queensland Young Liberal president is staying quiet.

 Anyway, if you’re in Brisbane and wanted to attend the event, remember you might not be allowed in because the Young LNP “will decide who comes to the the Rivercrawl and the circumstances in which they come”.

 In a major win for Brown and US journalism, prosecutors dropped the link-sharing charge against him.
 Brown, it seems, will now only be sentenced for activities that distracted prosecutors from tracking down the Stratfor hacker (another person, Jeremy Hammond, has been jailed for that) and hiding a laptop at his mother’s home to avoid an FBI search warrant.
-Bernard Keane (disclosure -- Bernard is a supporter of Brown’s and a contributor to the Free Barrett Brown campaign) will keep Crikey readers posted as details become clearer.
+Bernard Keane (disclosure — Bernard is a supporter of Brown’s and a contributor to the Free Barrett Brown campaign) will keep Crikey readers posted as details become clearer.
 Stay tuned …

 Ludlam is destroying the joint.
 There were some unhappy campers in the Destroy the Joint women’s collective after the site kind of endorsed the Greens’ Scott Ludlam for tomorrow’s WA Senate election.
 Yes that’s right; vote for a man!
 This from a disgruntled member: